Sam-GG/ArduinoSequencer/README.md

 **Current scope:** 8 toggle-able buttons that correspond to a digital squarewave out, which is tuned by a universal potentiometer.
 Also tempo control.

+**Stretch goals:**
+* Unison
-**Stretch goals:** Unison, and a built-in ASDR generator to control an exterior analog filter.
+* A built-in ASDR generator for controlling an external analog filter
+* Store and playback multiple sequences/bars, allowing more than 8 notes on repeat